tempname11/WorkingTitle4/notes/medium_term.md

     as if only on one side of object, when it should be even.

 ### nasty intermittent bugs
-- x3 [last 21.07.30] mesh reload crash, the buffer seems to be freed and then used.
+- x3 [last 2021-08-06] session not deinitialized, some dependency (yarn?) was stuck

-  (probably not relevant anymore)
+- x3 [last 2021-07-30] mesh reload crash, the buffer seems to be freed and then used.

-- x2 [last 21.08.05] session not deinitialized, some dependency (yarn?) was stuck
+  (likely not relevant anymore)

 ### architectural problems
 - error handing for file reads is hairy